axoflow/axosyslog-core-docs/content/docs/chapter-configuration-file/large-configs/config-blocks/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-To create a reusable configuration snippet and reuse parts of a configuration file, you have to define the block (for example, a source) once, and reference it later. ([Such reusable blocks are sometimes called a Source Configuration Library, or SCL.](https://www.syslog-ng.com/community/b/blog/posts/creating-your-first-block-for-the-syslog-ng-configuration-library-scl)) Any syslog-ng object can be a block.
+To create a reusable configuration snippet and reuse parts of a configuration file, you have to define the block (for example, a source) once, and reference it later.
+Any {{< param "product.name" >}} object can be a block.
 Use the following syntax to define a block:

 ```c
    block type name() {<contents of the block>};